felixleopoldo/benchpress/docs/source/index.rst

 .. rubric:: News

+* 2024-11-30: Benchpress 2.10.0.
+This version includes algorithms from the MVPC package for sampling (:ref:`mvpc_gen_data`) and causal discovery (:ref:`mvpc`) in the presence of missing data.
 * 2024-11-24: Benchpress 2.9.0.
 This version comes with three new major features.

     I) The ability to incorporate background knowledge in terms of :ref:`edge_constraints`.
 Thanks to `Gomathi Lakshmanan <https://www.linkedin.com/in/gomathi-l/>`_ for this great feature.